Breadcrumb

 • When reporting the use of NHIC payments, PRF recipients will submit a consolidated report that distinguishes the use of NHIC payments for expenses separately from other General and Targeted Distribution payments.

-• NHIC payments (including QIP) is a PRF Targeted Distribution with associated Terms and Conditions.
+• NHIC payments (including QIP) are a PRF Targeted Distribution with associated Terms and Conditions.
 The original recipient of a Targeted Distribution payment is always the Reporting Entity.

 • A parent entity may not report on its subsidiaries’ Targeted Distribution payments.
 Recipients who received one or more PRF payments (including any NHIC payments) exceeding $10,000 in the aggregate during a Payment Received Period are required to report in each applicable Reporting Time Period by using the PRF Reporting Portal.